 While some are privately-managed, most are still open to the public with no need for prior booking.
 One such beach is Calayo Beach.
 Calayo is a fishing village that is slowly transforming into a beach destination.
 It has fine light brown sand with blue-green waters.
 It is usually the jump-off point for Bituin Cove, Loren Island (or Pulo Island), and other nearby coves.

-Related topic: CALAYO BEACH, BATANGAS: IMPORTANT TIPS
+Related topic: CALAYO BEACH, BATANGAS: IMPORTANT TRAVEL TIPS

 Pulo Island (Nasugbu)